cloudFPGA/cFDK/README.md

 * Name of the top VDHL file: `top.vhdl`
 * Name of a Shell: `Shell.v` (in directory `$(cFpSRAtype)`)
 * The file `Shell.v` should contain a version counter that is also readable with the EMIF.
+* The xdc files are all in the corresponding MOD directory, except the debug nets.
 * Structure of a **cFp** is as follows:
     ```bash
     cFDK/ (submodule)